Average Golf Club Distances: Charts for All Skill Levels

 Final Thoughts

 Golf club distance charts with averages do not give the full picture as there are so many other factors to consider, but they do make for a useful starting point.
-These charts do illustrate the relevant differences between the various club distances across skill levels.
+These charts illustrate the relevant differences between the various club distances across skill levels.

 You can take this info and use it as aims to target.
 But you want to take other factors into account as well.

-Of course, there are several things you can do to improve your golf and reduce your score but knowing your range of golf club distances well will help you make smart decisions on the course.
+Of course, there are several things you can do to improve your golf and reduce your score, but knowing your range of golf club distances well will help you make smart decisions on the course.
 It will take some time and effort but has the potential to dramatically improve your enjoyment of the game as well as your score.

-You will have to get to know your average for your swing and style and with your particular clubs.
+You will have to know your average for your swing and style and with your particular clubs.
 The saved yards and better lies will still positively impact your results.
 Of course, it always helps to hit the sweet spot when it comes to distance!

 Do it.
 You won’t regret it.